climech/grit/README.md

 ### More information ###

-The guide should hopefully give you a good idea of how Grit works and how to use it.
-For more information refer to `grit --help`.
+For more information about specific commands, refer to `grit --help`.

 ## License ##